 direct rail services between Liverpool and North Wales, said:

-years to get a direct service between North
+a direct service between North

 Wales and Liverpool reinstated so I am